How to enable Ultimate Performance power plan in Windows 10

 Firstly, we should state the Ultimate Performance power plan is designed for high-end desktop systems.
 While you can enable it on a decent laptop it’s not really advisable as it can eat through battery life like no one’s business.

-Secondly, you need to be running Windows 10 version 1803, also known as the April 2018 Update.
-Provided you are follow these steps:
+Secondly, you need to be running at least Windows 10 version 1803.
+Provided you are, follow these steps:

-Open Settings >System > Power & sleep and click the Additional power settings link on the right.
+Open Settings >System > Power & sleep and click the Additional power settings link.

-Under Choose to customize a power plan, expand the option which says Show additional plans.
+Under Choose to customize a power plan, expand the option which says Additional power settings.
 With luck you should see Ultimate Performance listed, but if not, don’t worry, adding it is straightforward.

 Right-click the Start menu and click on Windows Powershell (Admin).
 In the box that opens type (or copy and paste) the following and hit enter: